Scape Technologies raises $8M to let machines visually understand their surroundings

 However, it is noteworthy that Miller was one of the U.K.’s first Street View photographers, giving him a unique insight into how a company like Google can build maps at scale.
 He also has a background in interactive imagery, having been involved in VR projects for companies such as ESPN, UEFA and Jaguar.
 Scape’s other co-founder and CTO Huub Heijnen was previously a researcher in the field of robotics, where he was involved in teaching multi-legged robots how to learn to walk.
 “It’s pretty hardcore,” says Miller of his co-founder’s previous work.

 Teaching a computer to “see” the world with a camera is no small task, either.
 Whereas humans might see a photograph and recognise in it a car or a building, a computer only sees a bunch of ones and zeros.
-The role of computer vision to interpret these ones and zeros into something meaningful.
+The role of computer vision is to interpret these ones and zeros into something meaningful.

 “We’ve had to make significant technological breakthroughs to allow computers to recognise their location accurately, quickly and in varying weather conditions,” explains Miller.
 “Most importantly, we’ve invested significant efforts in ensuring our Visual Engine is scalable.
 The world is a big place and we can’t afford to rely on a system that can’t grow with demand.
 Unlike other approaches, Scape’s Vision Engine scales horizontally to 100s of servers at a time, so we can provide our Visual Positioning Service within areas the size of an entire city”.